 For a small town, Revelstoke has a surprisingly large number of craft breweries and distilleries.
-There are two distilleries and two breweries in town!
+There is a distillery and two breweries in town!
 They all focus on local ingredients, but each has its own flair.

 As a gin-lover, I was really excited to try the award-winning gin at Monashee Spirits.
 It might just be my new favourite craft gin!
 We chatted with Josh, the owner who told us his story.
 He started as a welder and got interested in distilling when someone asked him to help weld a backyard still.
 He’s been perfecting his gin ever since.
 His tasting room has a full bar with a fun cocktail menu.
 If you’re looking for drinks in Revelstoke, this is THE spot.

 Rumpus Beer Company just opened in 2019.
 We chatted with Fred, the founder about how he had wanted to open a microbrewery for over a decade.
 We tasted a flight of all of his beers and I have to admit that while I’m not a huge beer drinker, I was really impressed.
 The beers at Rumpus are designed to be sophisticated and nuanced, but still easy to drink.
 The way Fred explained it is that Revelstoke is a town where you go play outside in the mountains with your friends all day, and afterward all you want to do is go drink a couple of beers in a fun atmosphere.
 He wants his beers to match that Revelstoke attitude.
 I think he’s definitely hit the mark.

 I didn’t have time to visit the original craft brewery in Revelstoke, Mt.
 Begbie Brewing.
 It’s been around since 1996 and has won tons of craft beer awards.
 They run tours and have a tasting room where you can grab a pint or fill your growler.